learn-co-curriculum/dsc-filtering-v2-4/README.md

  SELECT * FROM cats WHERE age > 2;
  ```

 **Advanced:** The SQL statements we're learning here will eventually be used to integrate the applications you'll build with a database.
 For example, it's easy to imagine a web application that has many users.
-When a user signs into your app, then, you'll need to access your database and select the user that matches the credentials an individual is using to log in.
+When a user signs into your app, you'll need to access your database and select the user that matches the credentials an individual is using to log in.

 ## Updating Data

 Let's talk about updating, or changing, data in our table rows.
-We do so with the `UPDATE` keyword.
+We do this with the `UPDATE` keyword.

 ### Code Along III: UPDATE